fawzi/blip/README.txt

-= RTest
+// this readme is taken from the comments in the source frm.rtest.RTest = RTest
 == RTest a random testing framework

 A framework to quickly write tests that check property/functions using randomly generated data or all combinations of some values.

+I wrote this framework inspired by Haskell's Quickcheck, but the result is quite different.

 At the moment it is only tango based.

-I wrote this framework inspired by Haskell's Quickcheck, but the result is quite different.

 The idea is to be able to write tests as quickly and as painlessly as possible.
 Typical use would be for example:
 You have a function that solves linear systems of equations, and you want to test it.
 The matrix should be square, and the b vector should have the same size as the matrix dimension.